ManancialGD/2DSpriteIn3DWorld/README.md

-# 2D Sprite in a 3D world
+# Integration of a 2D Sprite in a 3D world
 ---
 ## Objects:
 - Billboarding.